kuixu/xmail/README.md

 ## Instance

-* Alert me, when the programm finished.
+* Alert me, when the program is finished.
 * Email me the content from a website(Firstly you have the scripts to grab the web page).
+*